-How to determine the protein content of a bioproduct?
+How can the protein content of a bioproduct be determined?

 The total protein content of a bioproduct can be determined by the Kjeldahl method.
-This method is applicable to any type of environment:
+This method is applicable to any type of medium:

 - food (solids, liquids)

 - vegetable and animal raw materials (cereals, insects)

 On what principle is the Kjeldahl method based?